Black & White Accounting Limited T/As Black and White Chartered Certified Accountants

 24.6 Limitation of aggregate liability

-We have discussed and agreed a limitation in our aggregate liability to you and any third parties which we both regard as fair and reasonable in the circumstances of this assignment.
+We have discussed and agreed on a limitation in our aggregate liability to you and any third parties which we both regard as fair and reasonable in the circumstances of this assignment.
 The aggregate liability, to you and any third party and whether in contract, tort or otherwise of this firm, its partners, employees and agents for any losses in any way connected with any of the services provided to you under the terms of this letter of engagement (and including interest) shall not exceed the amount stated in the engagement covering letter.

 25 Reliance on advice

 25.1 We will endeavour to record all advice on important matters in writing.
-Advice given orally is not intended to be relied upon unless confirmed in writing.
+The advice given orally is not intended to be relied upon unless confirmed in writing.
 Therefore, if we provide oral advice (for example during the course of a meeting or a telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed by us in writing.

 25.2 Although we draw your attention to any VAT errors that we may find while preparing your annual accounts, we do not carry out a review of how VAT has been applied during the year and whether or not you are complying with the relevant legislation.
 Similarly, if we prepare your VAT returns, we do this from the information you provide us with, and we are not in a position to be able to judge whether or not you are complying with all that HM Revenue & Customs requires.
-If you require such a review, we can of course carry this out as a separate exercise, using our VAT consultancy staff.
+If you require such a review, we can, of course, carry this out as a separate exercise, using our VAT consultancy staff.

 26 Conflicts of interest